jaspervdj/hakyll/web/tutorials/02-basics.markdown

 </html>
 ~~~~~

-A template is a text file to lay our some content.
+A template is a text file to lay out some content.
 The content it lays out is
 called a page -- we'll see that in the next section.
 The syntax for templates is
 intentionally very simplistic.
 You can bind some content by referencing the name
 of the content *field* by using `$$field$$`, and that's it.